-During periods of distance learning, Boys' Latin of Philadelphia will operate a modified athletics program that includes eSports.
-To participate in the Middle School eSports or High School eSports teams, students must meet the minimum academic, attendance, and behavior requirements outlined in the Official Rules of Conduct.
+During periods of distance learning, Boys' Latin of Philadelphia will operate a modified athletics program.
+To participate in the modified program, students must meet the minimum academic, attendance, and behavior requirements outlined in the Official Rules of Conduct.
 Additional requirements may be required.